Zoe Gilbert – Author and Resident

 “For me, the thing that matters is often what I’m trying to create.
 I don’t know whether artists of all kinds have this experience, but for me, I need to inhabit the story I am writing, and I can only do that if I have managed to stave off all the stuff of everyday life.
 I also need to wander about and encounter things that contain mystery, and therefore, possibly, meaning.
 So, walking out through the Warren, to stare at low-tide rock pools, barnacled uprights and the green-slimed giant steps along the beach, fills my head with possibilities.
 At Mermaid beach and Sandgate, all my to-do lists are washed away by the pebbles grazing back and forth.
 It is then that whatever I am supposed to be writing pings into my head and starts to come to life.”

 “So, my selfish view of Folkestone, as a writer, is of a place that frees up my mind, but also gives it plenty to ponder.
 What I haven’t included so far is all the people I’ve met here, who love their town and create such an infectious atmosphere that I am glad every day that I have managed to join them.
-My greatest hope has been to contribute something creative to Folkestone, and I’ll be running a creative writing workshop here for the first time this June.
+My greatest hope has been to contribute something creative to Folkestone, and I’ll be running creative writing workshops here.
 It’s been exciting coming up with a course specifically inspired by the area and the sea beyond it, and finding out about Folkestone lore.
 If you’d like to try writing inspired by folk tales of the sea, I’d love to see you there!”